7 Ways To Hang (Or Lean) Your Art

 More references: Cheetah is the New Black, Emily Henderson, and Anne Sage

 6. Don't hang it at all.
 Lean it.

 Sometimes, it's ok not to commit.
 We're actually big fans of how casual a leaned frame looks.
 Especially when the art size hits an extreme.
 Instagram Minis, for example, look adorable leaned on a nightstand or in a bookcase, while oversized statement pieces look amazing leaned on a large piece of furniture.
 The two sizes can even play well together - often creating a beautiful variation in size and scale.

 When working with a small space, a frame stand lets you lean your art for a sleek, classic look.
 It's still casual thanks to the lean, a metallic frame stand instantly elevates your photos and art.
 It's the perfect way to display your frame in small spaces like nightstands, bookshelves, coffee tables, desks - you get it.

 Still not sure?
 Not a problem.
 Our designers are ready to help.
-Shoot them an email at firstname.lastname@example.org, and they'll help you find the perfect spot for your piece.
+Start a conversation with us by clicking here, and they'll help you find the perfect spot for your piece.

 Ready to go?